BrendanL72/HLT_Portfolio/README.md

 [Click here](Assignment6)

 ## Assignment 7: ACL Research Paper Summary
 Summary of the paper: "Better Language Model with Hypernym Class Prediction", an entry into the 60th Annual Association for Computational Linguistics meeting.
-The paper focuses on changing the latest and greatest transformer model
+The paper focuses on changing the latest and greatest transformer model by using hypernym classes from the WordNet library.
+It shows promise with identifying rarer words more accurately that the transformer model would struggle with.

 [Click here](Assignment7/HW7_bjl190000.docx)

 ## Assignment 8: Text Classification using Machine Learning Techniques
 Exploration of various machine learning algorithms like Naive Bayes and Logistic Regression to determine whether article headlines are clickbait or not.
+Uses grid search to optimize a neural network's parameters.

 [Click here](Assignment8/HW8_bjl190000.pdf)